SayanDeveloper/VariSocial/README.md

 We will create a social media platform(work in progress).

 ### What is the goal of this repo?
-We have created this repository to learn group work and learn about how a social media platform works basically.
+We have created this repository to learn about how a social media platform works basically.

 ### Tech Stacks Used :
 - HTML
 - CSS
 - Js
 - React.js
-- Node.js
+- Firestore

 ### Installations and usage